Tags: John Cassidy, How Markets Fail, Snopes, Our Unconscious Brain Thinks?, Economic Theories,

 44 of 52 people found the following review helpful:

-5.0 out of 5 stars A must read critique of economic theory, December 10, 2009
+A must read critique of economic theory, December 10, 2009

 Cassidy analyzes how orthodox economic theory (he calls Utopian economics) went astray.
 While Adam Smith advanced the merits of market competition and free trade in "Wealth of Nations" in 1776; He warned against unregulated credit creation and ensuing speculative excesses.
 But, economists focused solely on Smith's benefit of free markets.
-The field of economics became increasingly quantitative based on flawed assumptions including Cassidy's four basic Utopian illusions:
+The field of economics became increasingly quantitative based on flawed assumptions including Cassidy's four basic Utopian illusions:1) the illusion of harmony (free markets always generate good outcomes);

 2) the illusion of stability (free market economy is sturdy);